What not to do after Botox?

 Remain Upright for the First Four Hours

 To allow Botox to settle and treat the intended area, it is important to stay upright for at least four hours after an injection.

 Botox is a quick, effective way to address a variety of facial lines to create a more youthful appearance.
 By taking a few simple steps after your procedure, you can ensure your treatment is both safe and successful.

 Gotham Plastic Surgery is a renowned surgery center in Manhattan, New York, that creates personalized treatment plans to ensure patient satisfaction.
-Dr. Philip Miller, a double board-certified plastic surgeon with more than 20 years of experience, and Dr. Douglas Steinbrech, a board-certified plastic surgeon specializing in minimally invasive procedures, are discreet, confidential, and offer a range of procedures, including Botox, in an accredited facility.
+Dr. Philip Miller, a double board-certified plastic surgeon with more than 20 years of experience, offers a range of procedures, including Botox, in an accredited facility.